Russia Revokes U.S. Diplomats’ Parking Rights Amid Sanctions Spat

-Russia has revoked parking rights for U.S. diplomatic staff as part of an ongoing diplomatic spat over fresh Russian sanctions, the state-run RIA Novosti news agency reported on Thursday.
+Russia has revoked parking rights for U.S. diplomatic staff as part of an ongoing diplomatic spat following new U.S. sanctions imposed on Russia last month, the state-run RIA Novosti news agency reported on Thursday.

 A U.S. State Department spokesperson confirmed the new measures Thursday evening telling the news agency it planned to “raise the issue with the Russian Foreign Ministry.”